-Electronic mail transmissions and other use of the electronic communications system by Scholars and employees shall not be considered confidential and may be monitored at any time by designated school staff to ensure appropriate use for educational or administrative purposes.
+Communications like email, chats, and other electronic communications systems and apps by scholars and employees shall not be considered confidential.
+It may be monitored at any time by designated school staff to ensure appropriate use for educational or administrative purposes.
 Forgery or attempted forgery of electronic mail messages is prohibited.
-Only the school's authorized IT Coordinator may read, delete, copy or modify the electronic mail of other system users.
+Only the school's authorized IT Staff may read, delete, copy or modify the electronic mail of other system users.